ngageoint/geopackage-ios/docs/examples/swift/GeoPackage-to-go-iOS/README.md

-# GeoPackage To Go: Offline maps from web to mobile
+# GeoPackage To Go: Offline Maps from Web to Mobile
-## FOSS4G NA 2018 - St. Louis, MO
+## FOSS4G North America 2018 - St. Louis, MO

 A [GeoPackage](https://www.geopackage.org/) example using the [GeoPackage iOS library](https://github.com/ngageoint/geopackage-ios) from the session at [FOSS4G](https://2018.foss4g-na.org/session/geopackage-go-offline-maps-web-mobile).
-There are also examples for [Android](https://github.com/ngageoint/geopackage-android-map/tree/master/docs/examples/kotlin/GeoPackageToGoAndroid) and the web.
+There are also examples for [Android](https://github.com/ngageoint/geopackage-android-map/tree/master/docs/examples/kotlin/GeoPackageToGoAndroid) and the [web](https://github.com/ngageoint/geopackage-js/tree/master/docs/examples/GeoPackageToGo).

 ![iOS GeoPackage Example Screenshot](gp.png)

 Disclaimer: Some images appearing in this example app use map layers from [OpenStreetMap](https://www.openstreetmap.org/) or the native platform mapping services from the mobile device.
 Map layers from native platform mapping services are used in accordance with NGA’s developer license agreement with Apple.

-This example page opens a GeoPackage with local landmarks, pizza restaurants, vectors of the parks, and OpenStreetMap tiles from St. Louis and displays them on a Leaflet map.
+This is a demo application that showcases how you might interact with a GeoPackage on iOS using the GeoPackage iOS Library.
+The [sample GeoPackage](https://github.com/ngageoint/geopackage-ios/blob/master/docs/examples/swift/GeoPackage-to-go-iOS/GeoPackage-iOS-example/StLouis.gpkg?raw=true) contains some information about pizza shops and points of interest near in the St. Louis area.

+Want to learn more?
+See the full API [documentation] (http://cocoadocs.org/docsets/geopackage-ios/1.3.0/).

 ### Run